UofABioinformaticsHub/BASH-Intro/notes/3_sed_awk_grep.md

 1. `-G/--basic-regexp` is the default basic mode;
 2. `-E/--extended-regexp` is the extended mode we have used earlier;
 3. `-P/--perl-regexp` supports the Perl-style regular expression, while;
-4. `-F/--fixed-strings` only performs exact matches.<sup>[4]</sup> Using the extended or Perl modes, you can perform even more complex and flexible searches.
+4. `-F/--fixed-strings` only performs exact matches.<sup>[4]</sup>

+Using the extended or Perl modes, you can perform even more complex and flexible searches.
+However, if you are only searching for fixed strings, use the `-F` option as it is much faster, especially when searching for lots of patterns specified in a file using `-f`.

 Unfortunately we don't have time to cover it all in this session, but if you wish to learn more about it, you should look up `grep` tutorials online.